 Siemens established the building to find solutions that will create more sustainable cities.
 The building serves as an education and exhibition space to foster exchange of ideas between architects, city planners, municipal authorities, students and other visitors.

-The Crystal, which was opened to public in September 2012, will serve as a base for 230 Siemens employees and is expected to attract around 100,000 visitors annually.
+The Crystal, which was opened to public in September 2012, serves as a base for 230 Siemens employees and attracts around 100,000 visitors annually.

 The Crystal Palace, built in 1851 to host London’s Great Exhibition, served as the inspiration for the new building.
 The glass and iron building was an engineering marvel during the time and showcased innovations from the industrial Revolution.